The Long March 长征 cháng zhēng 1934-35

 The marshy grasslands of north-eastern Sichuan took a heavy toll of few who had so far survived the march.
 Mao describes it as his darkest hour, there was no food or clean water and the marsh was treacherous, despite being August, the nights were cold with snow and the wretched soldiers had to sleep squatting on grassy tussocks as there were no trees, no dry land, no firewood.
 The soldiers that did not starve to death took desperate measures to find sustenance.
 The local Tibetan tribes had fled leaving nothing of value behind.
 Some say that the PRC took revenge for their ill treatment when Tibet was overrun in 1951.
 As many died in the grasslands as on the high mountains.
 Zhang's column of troops turned back finding it too arduous a passage.
 Zhou Enlai and others decided to break away from Zhang to rejoin Mao.
 The First and Fourth Route armies went their separate ways.

-What turned out to be the last major hurdle was the Lazikou Pass, Bailongjiang (White Dragon River), Sichuan where a narrow defile between cliffs barred access to the north-east.
-It was heavily defended by the GMD and a frontal assault would have been doomed.
+What turned out to be the last major hurdle was the Lazikou Pass on the Bailongjiang (White Dragon River) in NE Sichuan where a narrow defile between cliffs barred access to the north-east.
+It was heavily defended by the GMD and a frontal assault did not succeed.
 Once again Mao chose a daring strategy to take an apparently impregnable river valley.
 He sent climbers up the steep cliff at night to bypass the defenses and take the defenders by surprise.

 The remaining lean and hardened stragglers at last reached one of the very few Communist controlled areas - Zhidan (aka Bao'an) in northern Shaanxi.
 It was a good strategic base far away from GMD and later Japanese forces.
 It was much closer to overland routes to the USSR from where they could receive much needed supplies.
 The friable loess soil allowed them to easily build caves to take cover from air raids.